5 Reasons Why Plastic Gift Cards Are Better Than Paper Gift Certificates

-Written by: Andrew Cauthorn, Marketing Specialist at DataLogic
+Written by Andrew Cauthorn, Marketing Specialist at DataLogic

 Yes, gift certificates still exist.
 Last year, I purchased one as a Christmas gift for my dad.
 Granted, it was from an independent establishment in the United States, but paper certificates are still floating around.
 If your business still utilizes paper certificates, it’s definitely time to move on and join the current gift card trend.

-Here’s five reasons why you should make the transition:
+Here are five reasons why you should make the transition:

-- You’re losing money
+1. You’re losing money with a paper system

 Picture this scenario: I come into your establishment, purchase something of lesser value than my gift certificate, and what do you give me in return?
 The cash difference.
 Now, imagine I return that purchase.
 Most establishments would also give me cash instead of a gift certificate.